Cromwell tank: Armament choice

-The earlier introduction of US M3 Grant and M4 Sherman tanks placed a dual purpose 75 mm gun into British and Commonwealth service.
-The 75 mm could fire a more effective HE shell than the 6-pounder at the cost of a reduction in armour-piercing performance.
-The 6-pounder firing solely AP shells was a retrograde step.
+The British experience in North Africa campaign was that during breakthroughs of the enemy line, tanks were encountered less often but anti-tank guns and infantry were the main targets.
+The US-supplied M3 Grant and M4 Sherman tanks in North Africa had a dual purpose 75 mm gun which fired a more effective HE shell than the 6-pounder at the cost of a reduction in armour-piercing performance and this was seen as desirable for British tanks.
 Once the Vickers 75 mm HV gun was seen to be too big for the Cromwell turret, work was begun in December 1942 on the Ordnance QF 75 mm (a development of the 6-pounder that fired US ammunition) for fitting to British tanks.
-Mark IV Cromwells were delivered with 75 mm guns from November 1943.
+The new General Staff policy was announced at start of 1943; British medium tanks would be equipped with dual-purpose guns that were effective against current German tanks and they would be supported by tanks with high power anti-tank guns and close support weapons.
+Mark IV Cromwells were delivered with 75 mm guns from October 1943.